 II.
 It is characterized by diversity.
+4:7-11

-4:7-11 When Jesus went back to heaven He did not leave us empty handed.
+When Jesus went back to heaven He did not leave us empty handed.
 As the ascended Lord He poured out His gifts as the victorious general on His subjects, His saints.
-Jesus saved us not just from sin, He also saved each one of us for service.
+Jesus saved each one of us not just from sin, He also saved each one of us for service.

-1. Appreciate a giving Savior.
-4:7-10
+Appreciate a giving Savior.4:7-10

-- a) Each one of us (no one is left out) has received enabling grace in the precise and exact proportion Christ gave it. - b) Citing Psalm 68:18 Paul sees the incarnation and ascension of Christ as evidence that God has come and rescued His people as victorious King.
+- 1. Each one of us (no one is left out) has received enabling grace in the precise and exact proportion Christ gave it. - 2.
+Citing Psalm 68:18 Paul sees the incarnation and ascension of Christ as evidence that God has come and rescued His people as victorious King.
 Having received the gifts, the spoils of His victory over sin, death, hell and the grave (the thrust of Ps.
 68:18), our Lord now gives back to His people spiritually gifted men and women that they might minister to people, His church (the application of Eph.
-4:8). - c) Christ is the ascended Lord.
+4:8). - 3.
+Christ is the ascended Lord.
 He has led captive the powers of evil, that attacked, conquered and enslaved us.
 The one who came all the way down has now gone all the way up.
 In so doing He is far above all, fills all, and gives gifts to all.
 Hallelujah!
 What a Savior!

-2. Acknowledge gifted saints.
+2. Acknowledge His gifted servants.
 4:11

-- a) Spiritual gifts are mentioned in four texts of Scripture: Romans 12; 1 Cor.
+- 1. Spiritual gifts are mentioned in four texts of Scripture: Romans 12; 1 Cor.
 12; Eph.
-4 and 1 Peter 4. - b) Verse 7 affirms that everyone has at least one.
+4 and 1 Peter 4. - Verse 7 affirms that everyone has at least one.
 Spiritual gifts are not natural talents.
 Natural talents are abilities you have by natural birth.
-Spiritual gifts are what you receive by Spiritual birth.
-Often the two have nothing in common! - c) Verse 11 gives attention to four that are essential for the health of the church.
+Spiritual gifts are what you receive by spiritual birth.
+Often the two have nothing in common! - 3.
+Verse 11 gives attention to four that are essential for the health of the church.
 "He Himself" is emphatic.
-He and no one else gave us these gifted saints. - d) Apostles and prophets are foundational.
+He and no one else gave us these gifted saints. - 4.
+Apostles and prophets are foundational.
 Apostle in a technical sense refers to the twelve; in a general sense to any "sent one."
 It would fit our missionaries.
 Prophets were forth-tellers even more than future-tellers.
-Prophets were bold proclaimers of God's revelation. - e) Evangelists are spiritual obstetricians gifted in bringing forth new births.
+Prophets were bold proclaimers of God's revelation. - 5.
+Evangelists are spiritual obstetricians gifted in bringing forth new births.
 Some, like Billy Graham, Luis Palau and Jay Strack do it before large crowds.
-Others are gifted in sharing their faith one on one.

-f) Pastors and teachers is best translated pastor-teacher.
+Others are gifted in sharing their faith one on one, and all of us are to be faithful in sharing one on one. - 6.
+Pastors and teachers is best translated pastor-teacher.
 They are spiritual pediatricians who lead and feed, provide for and protect.
 They minister to us and with us but not for us.